seemantic/seemantic/README.md

 ## Principles

 * Self-hostabled: using either APIs or local llms / embeddings / parsing
-* Simple: it shouldn't be harder to use than a consumer app like a search engine, a cloud drive, or a chatbot
+* Simple: it shouldn't be harder to setup than a docker-compose or harder to use than a consumer app like a search engine, a cloud drive, or a chatbot.
 * Enterprise-ready: it should be scalable and follow zero-trust principles (authentication, encryption, RBAC...)
 * Pragmatic: the goal is to deliver the expected result, no AI-magic or purity.